-Android-x86 is one of those pioneer Android emulators for Linux that aim to make it possible running your Android emulation directly into your PC hardware.
-Their objective was to deliver a top-notch Android emulator for Linux which will take the Android ecosystem out of the traditional ARM chips used in smartphones and will run efficiently in both AMD and x86 based hardware.
-And after succeeding to run abundant resource intensive Android apps without slightest of lags ourself, we can assure you that this powerful Android emulator lives up to its prognosis.
+Android-x86 is one of those pioneer Android emulators for Linux that aim to make it possible to run your Android emulation directly into your PC hardware.
+Their objective was to deliver a top-notch Android emulator for Linux, which will take the Android ecosystem out of the traditional ARM chips used in smartphones and run efficiently in both AMD and x86 based hardware.
+And after succeeding to run abundant resource intensive Android apps without the slightest of lags ourself, we can assure you that this powerful Android emulator lives up to its prognosis.

 Highlights of Android-x86

 - The Android-x86 requires a Virtual Machine installation to run Android apps but can be installed as a standalone Live system, thanks to the convenient ISO image.

 - The default support for netbook native resolution helps this Linux Android emulator adjust appropriately to your PC screen and thus utilize resources in a much more optimized manner.